jamiebrynes7/jamiebrynes.com/content/blog/2019-11-20-blog-post-pipeline.md

 **4. Build Kudos Please.**

 The [Kudos Please](/blog/kudos-please) feature requires a Rust AWS Lambda.
-If I'm making changes to these files I want to lint, build, and test this Rust lambda as a pre-merge gate.
+If I'm making changes to these files I want to lint, build, and test this Rust lambda as a merge gate.

 ```
 $ cargo fmt && cargo build && cargo test